-The courts the author spoke with all have past or ongoing efforts to make forms and other resources for claimants consistent with plain language principles.
+The courts the author spoke with all have past or ongoing efforts to make forms and other resources for parties consistent with plain language principles.
 Interviewees stressed the importance of plain language forms and information as a prerequisite to other services.
-Interviewees commented that "plain language" goes beyond just the words used, and extends to the formatting and presentation of information as well.
-It is Katherine Alteneder commented that the information must be broken down into easily digestible steps, and employing professionals who understand how to do this is critical for the success of plain language resources.
+Interviewees commented that "plain language" goes beyond just the words used, and extends to the formatting and presentation of information as well.112 Katherine Alteneder commented that the information must be broken down into easily digestible steps, and employing professionals who understand how to do this is critical for the success of plain language resources.

 Grade level of plain language resources varied based on the court or office in question.
-Arizona, for instance, is working on getting all materials to a 7th grade reading level or below.
-NYC's Office for Administrative Trials and Hearings (OATH) targets all forms at a 5th grade reading level - though the representatives the author spoke with noted that this is difficult to maintain in all contexts, given the complexity of legal issues involved.
-Utah tries to make all information, not just forms, accessible at a 5th to 8th grade reading level.
+Arizona, for instance, is working on getting all materials to a seventh-grade reading level or below.
+NYC's Office for Administrative Trials and Hearings (OATH) targets all forms at a fifthgrade reading level - though the representatives the author spoke with noted that this is difficult to maintain in all contexts, given the complexity of legal issues involved.
+Utah tries to make all information, not just forms, accessible at a fifth- to eighth-grade reading level.

-&lt;sup>112 Interview with Katherine Alteneder, supra note 66; Interview with Stacey Marz, supra note 54.
+112 Interview with Katherine Alteneder, supra note 66; Interview with Stacey Marz, supra note 54.